aaqibrahman/flask-docker-app/README.md

 docker login

 # Tag and Push the Image
-docker tag flask-docker-app yourdockerhubusername/flask-docker-app docker push yourdockerhubusername/flask-docker-app
+docker tag flask-docker-app yourdockerhubusername/flask-docker-app<br>
+docker push yourdockerhubusername/flask-docker-app
-✅ Output
+# ✅ Output
-You should see:
+You should see:<br>
-Hello from Dockerized Flask App! in your browser at localhost:5000.
+Hello from Dockerized Flask App!<br>
+in your browser at localhost:5000.

-🧼 To Stop the Container
+# 🧼 To Stop the Container
-Find the container ID:
+Find the container ID:<br>
-docker ps
+docker ps<br>
-Then stop it:
+Then stop it:<br>
 docker stop <container_id>

-📦 Pulling the Image (from another machine) docker pull yourdockerhubusername/flask-docker-app docker run -p 5000:5000 yourdockerhubusername/flask-docker-app
+# 📦 Pulling the Image (from another machine)
+docker pull yourdockerhubusername/flask-docker-app<br>
+docker run -p 5000:5000 yourdockerhubusername/flask-docker-app<br>